Happy National Gluten Free Day! In honour of the day, I decided it makes perfect sense to post the first recipe of the blog – lasagna!

 - Prepare gluten free lasagna noodles according to package if they require boiling*.
 Drain the the noodles while still al dente.
 Rinse with cold water.
 If using the recommended noodles, skip this step.

 - In a mixing bowl, combine ricotta cheese, remaining parsley and egg.
 Season with salt and pepper.

 - Preheat oven to 375 degrees F (190 degrees C).

 - Assemble lasagna in a 9×13-inch baking dish.
 Spread 1 1/2 cups to 2 cups of sauce on the bottom of the dish.
 Arrange 4-6 noodles lengthwise over sauce – depending on the pan.
 Spread half of the ricotta cheese on top.
 Sprinkle a third of the mozzarella cheese.
-Spoon 1 1/2 cups over mozzarella.
+Spoon 1 1/2 cups of sauce over mozzarella.
 Sprinkle with 1/3 cup of Parmesan.
 Repeat layers.
 Top with remaining mozzarella and Parmesan cheese.
 Cover with aluminum foil.
 Ensure the foil is not touching the cheese (you can spray it with cooking spray to prevent sticking if lasagna is high enough to be touching top of the pan)